fireflylearning/front-end-test/README.md

 ### A note on styling

-We don't enforce any styling library/tool so it's not part of the project confugiration.
+We don't enforce any styling library/tool so it's not part of the project configuration.
 Please use any library/strategy that you are more comfortable with.

 ## How we evaluate this test